CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

     server11:3.0.0.68        default      influxdb-6cdb566dd-8 10.244.162.128   server13     app:influx           Running  influxdb:15dce703cdec    14h:20m:34s
                                           9lwn

+### View Status of the Replication Controller on a Node

-You can view information about the replication controller:
+When replicas have been created, you are then able to view information about the replication controller:

-    cumulus@server11:~$ netq server11 show kubernetes replication-controller
+    cumulus@host:~$ netq server11 show kubernetes replication-controller
     No matching kube_replica records found

-You can view information about a deployment:
+## View Kubernetes Deployment Information

+For each depolyment, you can view the number of replicas associated with an application. this example shows information for a deployment of the nginx application:

-    cumulus@server11:~$ netq server11 show kubernetes deployment name nginx Matching kube_deployment records:
+    cumulus@host:~$ netq server11 show kubernetes deployment name nginx Matching kube_deployment records:
     Master                   Namespace       Name                 Replicas                           Ready Replicas Labels                         Last Changed
     ------------------------ --------------- -------------------- ---------------------------------- -------------- ------------------------------ ----------------
     server11:3.0.0.68        default         nginx                3                                  3              run:nginx                      14h:27m:20s

+## Search Using Labels

-You can search for information using labels as well.
-The label search is similar to a "contains" regular expression search.
+You can search for information about your Kubernetes clusters using labels.
+A label search is similar to a "contains" regular expression search.
 In the following example, we are looking for all nodes that contain *kube* in the replication set name or label:

-    cumulus@server11:~$ netq server11 show kubernetes replica-set label kube Matching kube_replica records:
+    cumulus@host:~$ netq server11 show kubernetes replica-set label kube Matching kube_replica records:
     Master                   Cluster Name Namespace        Replication Name               Labels               Replicas                           Ready Replicas Last Changed
     ------------------------ ------------ ---------------- ------------------------------ -------------------- ---------------------------------- -------------- ----------------